Magento is one of those systems that sounds great in theory. An entire, fully-functional ecommerce platform that is, gulp, FREE! Who can resist free?

-Well, the opposite of free is, to use an old cliche, “You get what you pay for.”
-Magento is fantastic and may make sense–and it’s worth it to do a detailed comparison of the strengths and weaknesses of each.
+Well, to use an old cliche that attempts to rebut this temptation, “You get what you pay for”.
+Magento is fantastic and may make sense — and it’s worth it to do a detailed comparison of the strengths and weaknesses of each.

 And it’s not just free — as you scale, the hard costs of Salesforce Commerce Cloud scale as well, since the only fee is a commission (of 2% to 4%).
 Note, of course, you still have to pay for servers, sysadmin/devops, maintenance, and so forth.

 Other than being free, Magento has another great advantage: the fact that it’s written in PHP (a classic software development language).
 There are millions of developers around the world who know PHP and thus can work on it and improve it — and there being so many, there are PHP software developers at every level of competence and every level of price.
 You want one who is pennies on the hour to work on your site?
 You can probably find him.

 Another benefit is that Magento is a classic — it’s been around since almost the dawn of the ecommerce era.
 As a result, it’s not just well understood, but there is a well-developed infrastructure and universe around it: modules to buy; teams to focus on it; few bugs, like with anything tested by time (the Lindy Effect for software).

 First, you have to host Magento yourself.
 As a result, you’re in classic software devops land of running servers, dealing with them crashing, scaling them, and the nightmare of running a site.
 What’s awesome about the “cloud” – such as, Salesforce Commerce Cloud – is that someone else worries about this.
 (Shopify has this same advantage as well, for the record.)